Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 If your child refuses to eat anything, you’re in the right place.

-Raising a picky eater can be frustrating.
-Battles at the table are disruptive and meal-stress affects the entire family.
+Raising fussy eaters can be frustrating.
+Battles at the table are disruptive and meal-stress affects the entire family, not to mention family meals.

 You’re stressed after a busy day and tired of making separate meals.